The Simpsons: Night of the Living Treehouse of Horror: Development

-The Simpsons: Night of the Living Treehouse of Horror was developed by Software Creations and published by THQ.
+Night of the Living Treehouse of Horror was developed by Software Creations and published by THQ.
 Software Creations began developing the game before the May 2000 Electronic Entertainment Expo (E3), but since it was only in its early stages when the expo took place, it was not displayed there.

 Reception

-The game received generally positive reviews according to the review aggregation website GameRankings with an average score of 74%.
+Night of the Living Treehouse of Horror received generally positive reviews according to the review aggregation website GameRankings with an average score of 74%.

 IGNs Craig Harris said that it "is a better-than-average platformer for the Game Boy Color" and has "some decent design elements".
 He added, however, that he thought the game got boring towards the end: "The difficulty is certainly there — it's not an easy game to play, and you won't be whisking through this title in an afternoon.
 It starts out clever and decent enough, as the first few levels are a good and fun challenge.
 Most of the levels, though, are based on the first level's side-scroller, and by the time I got to the first Homer level, I was getting quite bored."
 Cam Shea of Hyper, more unfavorably, also felt players would quickly grow disinterested by its overuse of recycled elements of other games.
 Frank Provo of GameSpot, on the other hand, wrote that "each level [...] is a game unto itself, which makes for a rather pleasing and varied experience."
 He praised the game for being "colorfully drawn, highly detailed, and smoothly animated," and for the video game references featured in it.
 He disliked, however, that it "uses an unwieldy password system, making it unnecessarily tedious to continue a game."